Google Analytics for Nonprofits: Tracking Web Performance

 - Reach the Confirmation Page.

 By analyzing where users drop off, you can adjust the process to reduce friction and boost sign-ups.
-For example, if many users abandon registration after clicking the button, consider simplifying the form or offering guidance throughout the process.
+For example, if many users fail to submit the registration form, consider simplifying the form or offering guidance throughout the process.

 Navigating Your Nonprofit’s Google Analytics Dashboard

-Here are a few tabs within your dashboard to pay attention to:
+Here are two tabs within your dashboard to pay attention to:

 Audience Overview